Nacorga/node-ts-starter/README.md

 1. Clone the repository: Clone this repository to your local machine using git clone or by downloading the ZIP file from the repository's GitHub page.

-2. Install dependencies: Navigate to the cloned repository's directory and run npm install or yarn to install all the required dependencies.
+2. Install dependencies: Navigate to the cloned repository's directory and run `npm install` to install all the required dependencies.
+Then run `npx husky install` to install husky hooks.

 3. Configure: Modify the configuration files, such as tsconfig.json, .eslintrc.json, .prettierrc.json, and jest.config.js, to suit your project's requirements.